ONNX to Burn: Development Guide

 Implement the

-Add unit tests in the same file to verify the generated code compiles and works correctly.
-These tests typically call a helper function like
+Add unit tests using snapshot testing to verify the generated code.
+These tests typically use the

 Step 3: Register in Module System